 - I. Evaluation of the compatibility of the physical alteration or improvement with surrounding properties and where applicable, compliance with the following criteria pursuant to Section 118-564(a)(1) of the Miami Beach Code (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - The Secretary of Interior's Standards for Rehabilitation and Guidelines for Rehabilitating Historic Buildings as revised from time to time.
-Satisfied - b.
-Other guidelines/policies/plans adopted or approved by Resolution or Ordinance by the City Commission.
+Satisfied - Other guidelines/policies/plans adopted or approved by Resolution or Ordinance by the City Commission.
 Satisfied - II.
-In determining whether a particular application is compatible with surrounding properties, the Board shall consider the following criteria pursuant to Section 118-564(a)(2) of the Miami Beach Code (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - a.
-Exterior architectural features.
-Not Satisfied The portion of the tower above the main roof may be perceived as an additional floor and adds unnecessary mass to the building. - b.
+In determining whether a particular application is compatible with surrounding properties, the Board shall consider the following criteria pursuant to Section 118-564(a)(2) of the Miami Beach Code (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - Exterior architectural features.

+b.
 General design, scale, massing and arrangement.
-Not Satisfied

-The first level of the project facing 13th Street and Drexel Avenue is incompatible with the scale, character and context of the built environment.

-- c.
 Texture and material and color.

-Not Satisfied Physical material samples will be required to determine if the aluminum panels with faux copper finish are consistent with the character and quality of the existing architecture within the surrounding historic district. - d.
+- d.
 The relationship of a, b, c, above, to other structures and features of the district.
-Not Satisfied The first level of the project facing 13th Street and Drexel Avenue is incompatible with the scale, character and context of the built environment. - e.
+Satisfied - e.
 The purpose for which the district was created.

-Not Satisfied The portion of the tower above the main roof may be perceived as an additional floor and adds unnecessary mass to the building. - f.
+f.
 The relationship of the size, design and siting of any new or reconstructed structure to the landscape of the district.

-Satisfied - g.
+g.
 An historic resources report, containing all available data and historic documentation regarding the building, site or feature.

-Satisfied - h.
+h.
 The original architectural design or any subsequent modifications that have acquired significance.

-Satisfied - III.
+III.
 The examination of architectural drawings for consistency with the criteria pursuant to Section 118-564(a)(3) of the Miami Beach Code and stated below, with regard to the aesthetics, appearances, safety, and function of any new or existing structure, public interior space and physical attributes of the project in relation to the site, adjacent structures and properties, and surrounding community.
-The criteria referenced above are as follows (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted): - a.
+The criteria referenced above are as follows (it is recommended that the listed criteria be found Satisfied, Not Satisfied or Not Applicable, as so noted):

+- a.
 The location of all existing and proposed buildings, drives, parking spaces, walkways, means of ingress and egress, drainage facilities, utility services, landscaping structures, signs, and lighting and screening devices.

-Not Satisfied The location of the parking and service areas along Drexel Avenue is not compatible with the adjacent properties and would have a long-lasting adverse impact on the urban character of this part of the historic district. - b.
+Satisfied - b.
 The dimensions of all buildings, structures, setbacks, parking spaces, floor area ratio, height, lot coverage and any other information that may be reasonably necessary to determine compliance with the requirements of the underlying zoning district, and any applicable overlays, for a particular application or project.

-Not Satisfied c.
-The color, design, surface finishes and selection of landscape materials and architectural elements of the exterior of all buildings and structures and primary public interior areas for developments requiring a building permit in areas of the city identified in section 118-503.
+Not Satisfied